SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 3) create one or more contexts with this configuration by passing the descriptor to function :c:func:`yices_new_context`

-4) delete the configuration descriptor when it is no longer needed.
+4) delete the configuration descriptor when it is no longer needed using :c:func:`yices_free_config`.

 Configuration parameters specify the theory solvers to use, the